PaulMASNY/ATMEGA328p/README.md

          - PCB layout with components and wiring

+Everything is done on a 70 x 100 mm one-sided PCB.

 ![Figure 1-3](images/Board.png?raw=true "Figure 1-3")

          - PCB layout for homemade etching

 ![Figure 1-4](images/BoardEtch.png?raw=true "Figure 1-4")

+The image can be copied as is and printed to transfer paper for ironing.
+This is the copper side of a simple one sided PCB.

          - 3D export

+A final assembly of the protoboard is here :

 ![Figure 1-5](images/3D_Model.png?raw=true "Figure 1-5")